Expert advice

 How to Remove Sticky Residue and Tape From Carpet

 Chill and lift, then dissolve with a spot-tested solvent.
-Here is how to remove sticker, tape and adhesive residue from carpet and upholstery safely.
+Here is how to remove sticker, tape and adhesive residue from carpet and rugs safely.

-How to Remove Fake Tan From Carpet and Mattresses
+How to Remove Fake Tan From Carpet and Rugs

 Act fast, the DHA keeps developing.
-Here is how to remove fake tan and self-tanner stains from carpet, mattresses and upholstery before the colour sets.
+Here is how to remove fake tan and self-tanner stains from carpet and rugs before the colour sets.

 How to Remove Paint From Carpet (Water and Oil-Based)